smartdevicelink/sdl_evolution/proposals/0071-remote-control-baseline.md

 ## Potential downsides

-- It lacks the fine policy control on which application can access which RC module(s) and which control item(s) within each module.

 - RPC messages are not encrypted.
 Attackers may try to eavesdrop and spoof wireless communication.
 For example in a replay attack, attackers record and then replay the “electro magnetic waves”.

 - It can only subscribe to all radio or climate control data, cannot subscribe to individual item change notifications.

+- How to ID a RC module is not defined.

+- It lacks the fine policy control on which application can access which RC module(s) and which control item(s) within each module.

 ## Impact on existing code